rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 The idea is that the human brain is limited in that capacity.
 Psychologist have identified the load to be about 7 "units of information" (also called "chunks").
 If you are into certain technical sports like skiing, swimming, golf..., you may know first hand how hard it is to control just 2 aspects of your body movement at the same time.
 This space appears to be quite limited.
 I imagine the magic number is << 7 in programming.
-However, I expect the ability to cope varies greatly between individuals, I noticed getting myself in trouble with 3 interacting idiosyncratic elements.
+However, I expect it to vary between individuals.
 Notice, it would be hard to enumerate chunks involved in a classic imperative program.
 If we can load only a limited "chunks" into working memory, how big can these chunks be?
 The answer is interesting: it seems that it does not matter![^chunking]
+For some of us, the magic number appears to be 3 (the concept + 2 constituent chunks)[^magic3].

 [^chunking]: See this wiki page: [Chunking](https://psychology.fandom.com/wiki/Chunking).

-Using me as example, here are some examples that have a very few chunks that I have worked a lot with: programming assignment statement, function application, function composition, algebraic topology, compensated compactness (using measure theory to study PDEs), conservation laws.
-All of these link 2 things.
-I got in trouble the most with the assignment statements.
-You may think about other high level topics you have studied (e.g. Curry-Howard correspondence, computation laws, operational semantics, graph adjacency matrices, if your background is more CS), none introduces any particular mental hardship once you understand them.
+[^magic3]: Examples of concepts in programming that come with 2 chunks: assignment statement, function (input and output) function application (function and input), function composition.
+This pattern allows for very big chunks, here are some loads with 2 big chunks I have worked a lot with in the past: algebraic topology, compensated compactness (using measure theory to study PDEs).
+Moving closer to programming, good bigger chunk examples are: computation laws (properties), operational semantics rules, Curry-Howard correspondence.
+Mathematical theorems follow this pattern (e.g. in context of programming "Simply typed lambda calculus is strongly normalizing").
+It appears that we can do, indeed, great things with 2 chunks, However, I have not found much psychological research on 3 being the magic number.

-Cognitive load theory is concerned with _instructional design_ and improving how the _information is presented_ to a _learner_.
+Cognitive load theory is concerned with _instructional design_ and improving how _information is presented_ to a _learner_.
 Controlling learner's cognitive loads is an essential part of this work.

 Continuous learning is a part of what programmers do, but implementing and modifying project code is by far the biggest cognitive effort that programmers face.
 I look at this as: the code itself is a very important _instructional material_, programmers are _learners_ and _instructional designers_ at the same time.
 Programs are where the _presentation of information_ happens.
-The concepts of cognitive load theory seem still relevant after this adjustment.
+The concepts and findings of cognitive load theory seem still relevant after this adjustment.

 Cognitive psychology considers 3 types of cognitive load: _Intrinsic, Extraneous, Germane_.
 All are related to _information presentation_ and we will think about them in the context of code.